MoustafaShaaban/Django-Notes-Project/README.md

 * Open the web browser and go to ` http://localhost:8000/ ` to see the results.

-* Change directory to vue-frontend directory and install the requirements:
+* Start a new terminal and change directory to vue-frontend directory and install the requirements:

 ```bash